 Our Beaufort County criminal defense attorneys are here to provide the knowledge each of our client’s needs to pursue the best outcome for their legal trouble, no matter what types of charges they are facing.

-We can help you face the solicitor’s office with confidence, too, starting with a free consultation that will allow you to understand each of your charges, the evidence behind your arrest, and the penalties associated with a conviction, so we can build your defense for success.
+We can help you face the solicitor’s office with confidence, too, starting with a consultation that will allow you to understand each of your charges, the evidence behind your arrest, and the penalties associated with a conviction, so we can build your defense for success.

 David W. Martin Law Group Hilton Head Criminal Defense Attorneys